gitEast/forGreaterGood/computer-networks/index.md

 - Switching
   1. Switching in computer network helps in deciding the best route for data transmission if there are multiple paths in a large network.
   2. One-to-One connection.
-  - circuit switching
+  - circuit switching 电路交换
-  - message switching
+  - message switching 报文交换
-  - packet switching
+  - packet switching 分组交换
     - datagram(数据电报) approach
     - virtual circuit approach
 - Circuit Switching
-  1. A dedicated path is established between the sender and receiver.
+  1. A dedicated(专用的) path is established between the sender and receiver.
   2. Before data transfer, connection will be established first.
   3. Example: Telephone network.
   - 3 phases